subshell/helm-charts/charts/sophora-image-ai/README.md

 # Sophora Image AI

-The [Image AI] module supports the editorial team in creating image variants in image documents.
+The [Image AI][Image AI] module supports the editorial team in creating image variants in image documents.
 Instead of manually selecting clips for each image variant, the clips are calculated automatically using Google Cloud Vision.